 Michael Wacha came in practically untouchable in the 2013 playoffs for the St. Louis Cardinals, until the Boston Red Sox finally solved the 22-year-old rookie puzzle in Game 6 of the World Series.

-Shane Victorino cleared the bases with a three-run double off the Green Monster in the third inning, and Boston knocked Wacha from the game with three more runs in the fourth on their way to a 6-0 lead Wednesday night.
+Shane Victorino cleared the bases with a three-run triple off the Green Monster in the third inning, and Boston knocked Wacha from the game with three more runs in the fourth on their way to a 6-0 lead Wednesday night.
 Five of the runs have come with two outs.

 Wacha's line, after being removed with two outs in the fourth: Six earned runs, five hits and four walks allowed.
 Coming in, he had given up three runs, 11 hits and eight walks total in 27 postseason innings.

 Wacha allowed a walk to David Ortiz in the first, and put two runners aboard in the second, but both innings ended with strikeouts.
 In the third, Jacoby Ellsbury hit a leadoff single and, one out later, the Cardinals opted to walk Ortiz intentionally.
 It looked like a good move after Mike Napoli struck out again, but Wacha hit Jonny Gomes on a 1-1 pitch to load the bases for Victorino.

 Getting around on a 2-1 fastball, Victorino lined the pitch off the Monster for a three-run double.
 Cards catcher Yadier Molina questioned Gomes being called safe after a close play at the plate, but umpire Jim Joyce appeared to get it right.